Far Cry Vengeance: Plot

 The game begins with Jack Carver, the protagonist, being approached in a bar by a woman named Kade, who asks him to meet her later.
 He agrees, but is arrested before he can meet her.
 While in prison, he learns that Kade is working with a group of rebels.
 He soon escapes when a man with supernatural powers named Semeru attacks the police station.
 Jack eventually meets Kade on the beach, and she takes him to an island where the rebels asked Kade to perform a gun run.
 In the middle of this mission, the rebels turn on Jack and Kade.
 The pair manage escape, and much of the game from this point onwards revolves around attacking the rebels.

 Later, Kade is captured by Semeru, who plans to take her back to the rebel base.
 Jack tries to stop him, but is attacked by a large number of rebels.
 He flees through the forest, and meets a man named Kien Do, who asks for Jack's help against the rebels.
 After several battles with the rebels, Kien Do is captured by rebel forces.
 Jack pursues them to the main rebel base, where he finds Kien Do's corpse at the foot of the mountain the base sits on.
 Jack climbs the mountain, battling rebel soldiers along the way.
 When he reaches the base, he finds Semeru and Kade, who Carver finds out is working with Semeru.
 Jack manages to defeat Semeru, and then Kade.

+Two different endings can occur during the final boss fight.
+If Jack kills Kade, he breaks out of the island using his feral abilities.
+Otherwise he leaves her at the island and takes control of Semeru's soldiers.